giuliachiola/super-blog-content/TO_REVIEW/find-element-move-1st-position.md

 - add the item to the 1st position using [`unshift()`](https://developer.mozilla.org/en-us/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift)

-From docs 📚:

-> The `unshift()` method adds one or more elements to the beginning of an array and returns the new length of the array.
+> 📚 The `unshift()` method adds one or more elements to the beginning of an array and returns the new length of the array.

 ```js
 arr.unshift(itemToFind)